 Kuru Footwear is the latest example of superficially treating the symptoms of a foot injury without addressing the underlying cause.
 In this case, Kuru has planted its feet-first flag on plantar fasciitis, the scourge of runners.
-Never had pf?
-You are lucky or smart, or both.
-If you had pf, you know what an icepick-jabbing-in the-bottom-of-the-foot nightmarish pain it can be.
+If you’ve had plantar fasciitis, you know what an icepick-jabbing-in the-bottom-of-the-foot nightmarish pain it can be.
 Kuru’s “remedy” is more shoe and lots of it.
 Its complete product line of walking and running shoes feature a reinforced arch, energy-return foam piece, a whopping big insert called a HeelKradl, a molding sockliner, EVA midsole, and the dual density outsole.
-Yet ironically, the Kuru says right there on its website that its design philosophy is “less is more.”
-It also says it’s “the world’s most anatomical footwear.”
-Don’t believe either claim.
+Yet ironically, the Kuru says right there on its website that its design philosophy is “less is more”.
+It also says it’s “the world’s most anatomical footwear”.
+I don’t believe either claim.

 You gotta admire the sheer chutzpa of Kuru’s website.
 It’s one of those “feel good” sites that sugarcoats the questionable product being sold.
 Kuru, I found out, is a former city in Finland.
 I don’t know why it’s no longer called that, but the people at Kuru Footwear say that the water there is so pure you can drink from the streams.
 I checked out Google Maps and saw a stream by the main highway.
 In any case, the company is headquartered in Salt Lake City, UT, where drinking water needs to be piped in.